superliuwr/cc-demo/README.md

 Test conventional commits and standard-version.

-Change it to test rebase after push.
+Change it to test merge after push.